-Top Need Based Scholarships
+Top Need-Based Scholarships

-While some scholarships are focused on supporting students based on specific talents or achievements, other scholarships aim to support students who simply have financial need.
+While some scholarships are focused on supporting students based on specific talents or achievements, other need-based scholarships aim to support students who simply have financial need.
 If you are a student who has demonstrated financial need, we recommend that you complete the Free Application for Federal Student Aid or FAFSA.
 The FAFSA will help you access grants and loans from specific colleges, states, and also the federal government.
 In addition to college-specific need based financial aid, there are also a number of private need based scholarships that students can apply for!

 Here are the top need-based scholarships for students that are open now: